Mitch Mitchell: Early days

 Mitchell became a musician through working at Jim Marshall's drum shop on Saturdays while still at school.
-Among drummers, his chief influences were Elvin Jones and Tony Williams.
+Among drummers, his chief influences were Elvin Jones, Tony Williams, Max Roach, Philly Joe Jones, and Joe Morello.
 One of his first bands was the Soul Messengers, formed at the Ealing Club with saxophonist Terry Marshall, son of Jim Marshall.

 Early in his career, he gained considerable musical experience as a touring and session musician, working with Pete Nelson and the Travellers, Frankie Reid and the Casuals (1962), Johnny Harris and the Shades, the Pretty Things, Bill Knight & the Sceptres, the Riot Squad, and the Who as a session drummer while the band was in the process of replacing Doug Sandom with Keith Moon.
 In 1965, he also temporarily replaced Viv Prince as drummer in the Pretty Things.

 Georgie Fame and the Blue Flames

 From December 1965 until October 1966, Mitchell was the drummer of Georgie Fame and the Blue Flames, appearing on their 1966 album Sweet Things.
 In a 2015 interview, Fame recalled: "His main hero was jazz drummer Ronnie Stephenson and if you look at early film clips of Mitch, he had that Ronnie Stephenson look, the way he set his jaw.
 And he loved crashing around on the cymbals like Ronnie, but in my band I liked the arrangements pretty tight.
 When he started splashing around I'd say 'just play the hi-hat!'".